How is “infertility” defined?

 Infertility is the inability to achieve pregnancy while having frequent unprotected sex for at least one year.
 For couples who meet certain age and health criteria, the minimum time may be as low as six or three months of frequent sex without the use of contraception.
 It’s often the case that couples who are trying to get pregnant may not have success in the first few months, as conception is only possible for a few days surrounding ovulation – which happens about midway through your cycle.

-Arizona Associates for Women’s Health is experienced in helping women with a variety of fertility problems, from hormonal imbalance to blocked tubes and damaged internal structures.
+The providers of Steward Medical Group Women’s Health Associates are experienced in helping women with a variety of fertility problems, from hormonal imbalance to blocked tubes and damaged internal structures.
 Learn more about the options that may be available to you below.